What do we owe our fallen soldiers?

 “. . .When thoughts/ Of the last bitter hour come like a blight/Over thy spirit, and sad images/Of the stern agony, and shroud, and pall,/And breathless darkness, and the narrow house,/Make thee shudder, and grow sick at heart;-/Go forth, under the open sky, and list/To Nature’s teachings, while from all around–/Earth and her waters, and the depths of air–/Comes a still voice.”

 It’s all right there, in breath-taking verse.
-Farrow—a dedicated Christian, a steadfast soldier, an honorable son—understands that his death is a natural part of Life, and, astoundingly, he is not bitter.
-In fact, he is “unafraid,” which humbles me to my core.
-He appreciates the cyclical beauty of Nature, and how his physical body will become one with the Earth, while his soul will ascend to Heaven.
+Farrow—a dedicated Christian, a steadfast soldier, an honorable son—understood that his death was a natural part of Life, and, astoundingly, he was not bitter.
+In fact, he was “unafraid,” which humbles me to my core.
+He appreciated the cyclical beauty of Nature, and how his physical body would become one with the Earth, while his soul would ascend to Heaven.

 With its lovely similes and pleasing turns of phrase, “Thanatopsis” is both a pep talk to Jesse Stem Farrow and a personal statement about the heart and soul and character and faith of William Grover Farrow.
 Read the poem, please.
 It’s gorgeous, heart-wrenching, haunting.